 Unified Communications (UC) is continuing its move to the cloud, with the model crossing the chasm into the mainstream.
 While there are plenty of benefits in embracing this digital transformation, there are also a few common pitfalls in making the transition, including network latency, performance, and security.
-Taking a hybrid approach can help businesses avoid these and ensure success in moving to an “as-a-service” model.
+Taking a full spectrum approach can help businesses avoid these and ensure success in moving to an “as-a-service” model.

 Cloud Unified Communications Going Mainstream

 According to Gartner: “The UC-as-a-service (UCaaS) market as a whole is transitioning from the ‘early adopter phase’ to the ‘early mainstream phase’ for enterprise delivery.”
 Transparency Market Research expects growth in the segment to be impressive; the value of the global UCaaS market was pegged at $8.23 billion in 2015 and is projected to expand at an impressive CAGR of 29.4% through 2024, to reach $79.3 billion by the end of the forecast period.

 The reasons for the market enthusiasm are myriad.
 For one, UCaaS eliminates the need for intensive, upfront capital investment; instead, businesses can move to a predictable monthly payment model while eliminating the need for maintenance.
 The software is automatically up to date, as it’s kept in a centralized location in the cloud where it’s maintained by the vendor.
 This enhances security and makes better use of limited in-house IT resources.
 And cloud Unified Communications support business agility, providing anywhere, anytime access to any screen—as such, it supports remote and mobile users and the borderless office.